Alfred Hitchcock: Final films

 Failing health reduced Hitchcock's output during the last two decades of his life.
 Biographer Stephen Rebello claimed Universal imposed two films on him, Torn Curtain (1966) and Topaz (1969), the latter of which is based on a Leon Uris novel, partly set in Cuba.
 Both were spy thrillers with Cold War-related themes.
 Torn Curtain, with Paul Newman and Julie Andrews, precipitated the bitter end of the twelve-year collaboration between Hitchcock and composer Bernard Herrmann.
 Hitchcock was unhappy with Herrmann's score and replaced him with John Addison, Jay Livingston and Ray Evans.
 Upon release, Torn Curtain was a box office disappointment, and Topaz was disliked by both critics and the studio.
+Hitchcock had now engaged for Topaz an international ensemble of European stars, including Frederick Stafford as the agent, the french actresses Dany Robin and Claude Jade as his blonde wife and daughter, french actors Michel Piccoli, Philippe Noiret, Michel Subor and the german actress Karin Dor.
+Co-author Leon Uris was replaced by Samuel Taylor, and Hitchcock shot three different endings.
+The director's cut was not released until 1999.